 A diverse place with miles of scenic coastline, Alaska is one of the most interesting destinations to visit.
 Around two million people visit this US state annually.
-Surrounded by snow, mountains, and rugged landscape, Alaska is like no other.
+Surrounded by snow, mountains, and a rugged landscape, Alaska is like no other.

 Here is everything you need to know about Alaska cruises.

 There are several cruise lines that offer trips and vacation itineraries to Alaska.
 These include the major cruise companies and small yet luxurious ships.
 The popular Alaska operators are Holland Americana and Princess.
 Yet nearly every cruise line has one ship that sails to Alaska.
 Some of them include:

 - Carnival cruise

 - Cunard line

 Alaskan cruises range anywhere from 4- to 29-night itineraries.
 But there are other cruises that have a short trip ranging from 6 to 9 nights.